Get Organized with Cyber Security

 - Use passwords with a trusted tool such as Last Pass.
 No one needs to remember all their secure passwords and a password manager keeps your information safe.

 - Use unique passwords for every account.
-It is easy for all your accounts to be comprised with similar or same passwords.
+It is easy for all your accounts to be comprised of similar or the same passwords with a twist of one or two letters or special characters.

 - Turn off Password Save for your computer and online access.
 You easily access your password manager instead.